 Sales territory mapping is a critical part of running any field sales team.
 When done well, it helps increase sales, lower costs and improve employee morale.
 However, creating balanced territories requires more than blocking out areas on a map.

 A sales territory is a group of customers that’s managed by an individual salesperson.
-For many organizations, the first step is to create territories based on geographical areas.
-While this is a good start, there are several factors you should take into consideration to ensure you're creating fair and balanced territories.
+Laying these areas out on a map, usually geographically, is called sales territory mapping.
+This is a great start, but there are several factors you should take into consideration to ensure you're creating fair and balanced territories.

 As organizations advance in their sales territory mapping, many start to consider the value of accounts and historical revenue in each area.
 We’ll take a look at these options, as well as other things you should consider in your planning.